 “It's more so trial and error in finding how much is your limit,” DiMarino says.
 “But if you eat it in small amounts over the period of the day, or just sparingly throughout the week, you shouldn't end up having any kind of side effects.”

 Who Should Use Allulose?

-Allulose can be a great substitute if you want to cut back on the amount of sugar or overall calories you eat.
+Allulose can be a good substitute if you want to cut back on the amount of sugar or overall calories you eat.
 You can use it to make baked goods, frozen desserts, or your favorite drink.

 “The two groups of people I feel like this would be most beneficial for would be people with diabetes, especially those who are trying to reduce their blood sugar.
 And people who are overweight or obese and trying to cut back on calories,” DiMarino says.

 If you’re allergic to any artificial or alternative sweetener, you should stay away from allulose.
 But allergies to these sweeteners aren’t very common.